martasframos/Data-Projects/README.md

 ### Results

-The code shown in [this notebook](./MaNGA_Annulus_region/Annulus_region_illustration.ipynb) creates several annulus regions inside of the galaxy map, with each of the regions having a certain number of spaxesl, which are only counted once.
-An illustration of thes regions is presented below:
+The code shown in [this notebook](./MaNGA_Annulus_region/Annulus_region_illustration.ipynb) reates several annular regions inside the galaxy map, with each of the regions encompassing a specific number of spaxels, counted only once.
+An illustration of these regions is presented below:

 ![Example Image](./MaNGA_Annulus_region/Annulus_region.jpg)

-The creation of annular regions was successful, and the results demonstrate the potential for spectral extraction and stacking.
-One challenge I encountered was ensuring that the criteria for defining the annuli accurately reflected the galaxy's physical structure (i.e. taking the size and axis ratio into consideration).
-However, through iterative refinement, I improved the algorithm's accuracy.
+The creation of annular regions was successful, demonstrating the potential for spectral extraction and stacking.
+One challenge encountered was ensuring that the criteria for defining the annuli accurately reflected the galaxy's physical structure (i.e., taking size and axis ratio into consideration).
+However, through iterative refinement, the algorithm's accuracy was improved.

 #### Technologies Used